 The results are working!
 And they look quite pretty.
 Here are the great room windows with their swallows.

-An in my office, I went with simple bands to break up huge bank of north-facing windows as well as a couple of bird feeders hung from the eaves.
+In my office, I went with simple bands to break up huge bank of north-facing windows, as well as a couple of bird feeders hung from the eaves.

 We’re also experimenting with some feeders that attach directly to the windows via suction cups.
-Several three-pot humming feeders from nectardots.com as well as a couple seed feeders from duncraft.com seem to not only curb strikes on two areas that were especially problematic, but they also allow for birds to get really really close.
+Several three-pot hummingbird feeders from nectardots.com and a couple seed feeders from duncraft.com seem to not only curb strikes on two areas that were especially problematic, but they also allow for birds to get really, really close.

 More of Frank the Sharpie here: https://www.instagram.com/p/B51GKfiH5U2/

-When in my office I have my eyes peeled fro the tell-tale swooping shadow that announce Frank’s presence and my ears pealed for the twack sound of a window strike elsewhere.
-This morning I didn’t hear the twack, but after delivering fresh coffee to the race team in the garage, (they’re prepping a car for the race up in Oregon next weekend) I found this juvenile Barn Swallow on the front stoop of the north wing of the house.
+When in my office, I have my eyes peeled for the tell-tale swooping shadow that announces Frank’s presence, and my ears peeled for the THWACK of a window strike elsewhere.
+This morning I didn’t hear the thwack, but after delivering fresh coffee to the race team in the garage (they’re prepping a car for the race up in Oregon next weekend), I found this juvenile Barn Swallow on the front stoop of the north wing of the house.

-This poor Frank was alive but had landed stunned in the full morning sum and was overheating quickly.
-So into the hospital box it went and after it was feeling better and full use of its feet and wings, I took it out to the old pole barn so it could rejoin the main flock and its parents would be able to assist if needed.
+This poor Frank was alive and had landed, stunned, in the full morning sun and was overheating quickly.
+So into the hospital box it went, and after it was feeling better and had full use of its feet and wings, I took it out to the old pole barn so it could rejoin the main flock, and its parents would be able to assist if needed.